Find a Pest Control Professional

 How can I prevent Lyme disease?

 Obviously, the best way to avoid Lyme disease is to not pick up the infected ticks in the first place.
-When outdoors, use clothing that doesn’t expose skin, and that can act as a barrier to the ticks.
+When you are outdoors, wear clothes that do not expose skin, and that can act as a barrier to the ticks.
 Flip-flops, sandals, shorts and a T-shirt are not recommended when planning a hike to areas that are likely to have ticks.
 Instead, wear boots, and long socks, and remember to tuck your pants into your socks went hiking.
 The best chemical protection against ticks consists of permethrin-treated clothing and gear, combined with DEET applied to exposed skin.

 Keep in mind that most ticks need to feed for 24-48 hours before they can successfully transmit infections.
 So, it is very important that after hikes you do a full body check (including in the hair) to look for ticks.
 If ticks are removed promptly, before they become engorged with blood, infection is unlikely.